Photo: Ted Van Pelt from Mechanicsburg, PA, USA / CC BY (https://creativecommons.org/licenses/by/2.0)

 # 3 – She Sells Sanctuary

-We got two Cult songs in a row from the great album Love.
-The song “She Sells Sanctuary,” was released as the first single from the Love album.
-The song peaked at the number fifteen position on the UK charts.
+We got two Cult songs in a row from the excellent album Love.
+The song “She Sells Sanctuary” was released as the first single from the Love album.
+The song peaked at number fifteen on the UK charts.
 The song also did well commercially in various countries around the world.
-The legend of The Cult began to spread with this song’s release.
+The legend of The Cult began to spread with the release of this song.

 # 2 – Lil’ Devil